The Planning and Inspections Department is divided into seven divisions which have the following fields of expertise:

 - Current Planning and Zoning - Deals with most of the short-range planning such as major and minor subdivision regulation, Planned Development and Special Use Permit, Transfer of Development Rights, home occupations, and zoning.

-- Engineering - The Engineering Division is responsible for the operation and maintenance of the Efland Sewer System and Lake Orange.
-In addition, engineering staff collaborate on other County-constructed infrastructure projects and economic development infrastructure design.
+- Engineering - The Engineering Division is responsible for the operation and maintenance of Lake Orange; monitoring Eno River flows, and initiating water use restrictions during low-flow periods as regulated by the Eno River Voluntary Water Management Plan.
+In addition, engineering staff collaborate on other County-constructed public infrastructure projects and economic development infrastructure design.

-- Erosion Control - The Erosion Control Division enforces the Erosion Control, Stormwater, Neuse and Jordan Lake Riparian Buffer portions of the Orange County Unified Development Ordinance and; reviews erosion control plans; issues plan approvals and permits; inspects permitted sites; and investigates complaints and unauthorized land disturbances.
+- Erosion Control - The Erosion Control Division enforces the Erosion and Sedimentation Control, Stormwater Management, Neuse (Falls Lake) and Jordan Lake Riparian Buffer portions of the Orange County Unified Development Ordinance.
+The Erosion Control Division also reviews erosion and sedimentation control plans; issues erosion and sedimentation control plan approvals, stormwater management plan approvals, Land Disturbing Permits, inspects permitted sites; and investigates complaints and unauthorized land-disturbing activities.

 - GIS - The Planning GIS division (which is part of the Administration and Planning Systems division) is responsible for the Geographic Information Systems (GIS) mapping for the Planning Department, census projects and data collection for various planning projects.